VivianJiang-GingerRose/VivianJiang-GingerRose/README.md

 - 🛠 I am working as a data science lead
 - 🧠 My current research focus is on finding methods to store and integrate human domain knowledge with machine learning models for industrial applications
-- 💕 I want to use this space to share some interesting problems I have solved in the past, and I hope it will be helpful
+- 💕 I want to use this space to share some interesting problems I have solved in the past, and I hope it will be helpful for you

 ---